mika-f/udon-analyzer/README.md

 - Extensions for Visual Studio 2022+
 - Extensions for Visual Studio Code
+  - Note: Extensions for Visual Studio Code is not included in this repository.
+Visit [here](https://github.com/natsuneko-laboratory/udon-analyzer-vscode).
 - NuGet Analyzers
 - Unity Integration
+  - Note: Unity Integration is not included in this repository.
+Visit [here](https://github.com/natsuneko-laboratory/udon-analyzer-unity).
 - Udon Analyzer Command-Line Interface

 ## License